Master of Public Health in Public Health Practice

-- Submit an essay explaining how and why obtaining the MPH degree would contribute to the student's career goals.
+- Submit a personal statement explaining how and why obtaining the MPH degree in Public Health Practice would contribute to the student's career goals.
 The personal statement must be no more than 2 double-spaced pages long and typed using 11 or 12 point font.

-- Completed applications are reviewed twice each year.
-The Department of Health Sciences deadlines are March 1 for fall admission in the MPH Program is March 1.
+- Completed applications are reviewed once each year.
+The deadline for fall admission in the MPH Program is March 1.
 If openings remain available, applications will be accepted until July 1.
 Students are asked to contact the MPH Program Office prior to submitting an application after March 1.
-UAA admission must be successfully processed before the Department of Health Sciences will consider an application complete.
+UAA admission must be successfully processed before the MPH Program will consider an application complete.
 The UAA process may take as long as four months, so applicants are encouraged to apply to the university first and early.

 Note also that: